Lucas Havrisik: Cleveland Browns (second stint)

 On January 24, 2024, Havrisik signed a reserve/future contract with the Browns.
 He was waived by the Browns on June 4.
 On August 23, Havrisik was re-signed by the Browns and subsequently waived three days later.

 Buffalo Bills

 On October 17, 2024, Havrisik was signed to the Buffalo Bills' practice squad.
 He was released on October 31.

 Arlington Renegades

 On December 5, 2024, Havrisik signed with the Arlington Renegades of the United Football League (UFL).

 Green Bay Packers

 On October 11, 2025, Havrisik signed with the Green Bay Packers following an injury to Brandon McManus.
 In a game against the Arizona Cardinals on October 19, Havrisik kicked a 61-yard field goal, setting a new Packers franchise record.
+On November 26, he was released by the Packers, and re-signed to the practice squad.

+Havrisik signed a reserve/future contract with Green Bay on January 12, 2026.
+On July 28, he was released by the Packers following the signing of Lenny Krieg.